DataDog/hiring-engineers/answers.md

 ![snapshot](https://github.com/Shrutiku/hiring-engineers/blob/Shruti_Kulkarni_Solutions_Engineer/screenshots/email%20for%20custom%20metric.png)

+.
 > - Bonus Question: What is the Anomaly graph displaying?

->The anomaly graph is tracking whether the metric is behaving differently than usual within an assigned deviation.
+The anomaly graph is tracking whether the metric is behaving differently than usual within an assigned deviation.
 My anomaly graph is displaying if there are abnormalities in the number of connections to this database as a fraction of the maximum number of allowed connections.
 A straight blue line indicates there’s no abnormalities.
 Red spikes indicate there are some abnormalities.
 In my case for the past day, there’s a small red spike which indicates that there’s an abnormality in the number of connections to this database as a fraction of the maximum number of allowed connections.

 <hr>